wentout/mnemonica/TypeScript.md

 This example is not so easy.
 As you see we if we go deeper with the purpose of mnemonica, we have to craft a lot of additional tooling per each step.

 And seems there is no way to make the other 99% cause of TypeScript limitations.
-Therefore `.tsdefine` method is extremely hard to passthrough without types.
+Therefore `tsdefine` method is extremely hard to passthrough without types.
 And if you are TypeScript developer, emm... **Please Help Me!**

-The other way is `.tsdefine` instead of `.define` provides the same typechecks as you can do with **(default)** way.
+The other way is `tsdefine` instead of `.define` provides the same typechecks as you can do with **(default)** way.
 And you would need to annotate a lot of other things instead of annotating the results.
-There where `.define` is just a way to go as you wish and as you go, `.tsdefine` enforces you to make a lot of hard stuff.
+There where `.define` is just a way to go as you wish and as you go, `tsdefine` enforces you to make a lot of hard stuff.

-Moreover, if the default way would win, the support of `.tsdefine` might be excluded from library, as it would be not so necessary anymore, though we think to leave it for backward compatibility.
+Moreover, if the default way would win, the support of `tsdefine` might be excluded from library, as it would be not so necessary anymore, though we think to leave it for backward compatibility.

 # The Truth is...